MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-customize-reports.md

 - Create a Microsoft Entra ID security group:

     - Your Microsoft Entra ID administrator must create a security group with your preferred name in Microsoft Entra ID and add **Dynamics 365 Analytics** service account as a member of this security group.
-More information: [Create a basic group and add members using Azure Active Directory](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)
+More information: [Create a basic group and add members using Microsoft Entra ID](/entra/fundamentals/how-to-manage-groups)

         The out-of-the-box **Service Principal Dynamics 365 Analytics** is used to deploy the data model and make changes to the Power BI workspace on behalf of Customer Service.